Sambara, Parvathipuram Manyam district

-Sambara is a village and panchayat in Makkuva mandal of Vizianagaram district in Andhra Pradesh, India.
+Sambara is a village and panchayat in Makkuva mandal of Parvathipuram Manyam district in Andhra Pradesh, India.

 Sambara Polamma Jatara is an annual festival attended by large number of people from the surrounding areas.
 It is second biggest Jatara in Vizianagaram district after Shri Pydithalli Ammavari Jatara in Vizianagaram city.

 Demographics

 As of 2011 census of India, the demographic details of this village is as follows: